hashburst/blockchain/evm/README.md

                    }

-  3. **TronWeb Integration for Tron**: Use **TronWeb** to expose API endpoints for third-party systems to mint and transfer TRC-20 or TRC-721 tokens.
+  2. **TronWeb Integration for Tron**: use **TronWeb** to expose API endpoints for third-party systems to mint and transfer TRC-20 or TRC-721 tokens.
 Example:

                    javascript